In the Presence of Mine Enemies (Playhouse 90): Production

 Peter Kortner was the producer.
 Fielder Cook was the director, and Rod Serling wrote the teleplay.

-The cast included Charles Laughton as Rabbi Adam Heller, Arthur Kennedy as Paul Heller, Susan Kohner as Rachel Heller, Oscar Homolka as Josef Chinik, George Macready as Capt.
-Richter, Sam Jaffe as Emmanuel, Robert Redford as Sergeant Lott, Otto Waldis as Kohn, and Bernard Kates as Israel.

 Serling's script

 Rod Serling originally submitted the story, then titled Epitaph for a Walled City, in April 1959.
 In the original story, Paul refused to consent to his sister leaving with Lott, and Rabbi Heller killed his son so that his daughter would have a chance to live.
 The script was approved by CBS, but was shelved when two of the sponsors objected to the "depressing" subject matter.

 A writer's strike in January 1960 created a shortage of scripts, and Serling's Warsaw Ghetto story was scheduled for production.

 The production was ultimately sponsored by Allstate Insurance, a consortium of natural gas companies, and Camel cigarettes.
 A commercial aired during the play extolling the benefits of "silent gas" has been criticized as "utterly inappropriate."

 In one scene, Capt.
 Richter explains the purported virtue of anti-Semitism, telling Sgt.
 Lott "there is morality in hatred" as "nations can feed on it and be strengthened by it and in the process become unified."
 Jack Gould of The New York Times found the exchange to be "absolutely chilling."

 The play's title is taken from Psalm 23:5: "Thou preparest a table before me in the presence of mine enemies: thou anointest my head with oil; my cup runneth over."

 Serling's teleplay was remade in 1997 for Showtime, also under the name In the Presence of Mine Enemies.